dirkmueller/kiwi-1/doc/source/working_with_kiwi/shell_scripts.rst

 Image Customization via the ``config.sh`` shell script
 ------------------------------------------------------

-The KIWI image description allows to have an optional :file:`config.sh` bash script in place.
-It can be used for changes appropriate for all images to be created from a given unpacked image (since :file:`config.sh` runs prior to the create step).
+The KIWI image description allows to have an :file:`config.sh` script in place.
+It can be used for changes appropriate for all images to be created from a given unpacked image (:file:`config.sh` runs prior to the *create step*).
+The script should add operating system configuration files which would be otherwise added by a user driven installer, like the activation of services, creation of configuration files, preparation of an environment for a firstboot workflow, etc.

-Basically the script should be designed to take over control of adding the image operating system configuration.
-Configuration in that sense means all tasks which runs once in an OS installation process like activating services, creating configuration files, prepare an environment for a firstboot workflow, etc. The :file:`config.sh` script is called at the end of the :ref:`prepare step <prepare-step>` (after users have been set and the *overlay tree directory* has been applied).
-If :file:`config.sh` exits with an exit code != 0 the kiwi process will exit with an error too.
+The :file:`config.sh` script is called at the end of the :ref:`prepare step
+<prepare-step>` (after users have been set and the *overlay tree directory*
+has been applied).
+If :file:`config.sh` exits with an exit code `!= 0` then KIWI will exit with an error too.

+KIWI will execute :file:`config.sh` directly via the operating system when it's executable bit is set.
+Otherwise KIWI will invoke :file:`config.sh` via bash.

-See below a common template for `config.sh` script:
+Find a common template for `config.sh` script below:

 .. code:: bash